 That’s an understandable fear, but – thankfully – not the reality in the UK.
 Even if you think private clinics are all about putting profits over patient satisfaction, such clinics would collapse almost immediately from bad PR and/or bad success rates.
 Their incentives are aligned with yours: they want to help you if they think they can help, while you only want to pay for treatment if you think there’s a half-decent chance of being up the duff by the end of it.

 What’s more, all fertility clinics must have a licence to operate from the Human Fertilisation and Embryology Authority (HFEA), which regulates fertility treatment in the UK.
-Obtaining (and keeping) a licence involves inspections to make sure their services comply with the HFEA’s very strict Code of Practice.
-Part of that Code of Practice involves providing accurate information about success rates.
-For example:
+Obtaining (and keeping) a licence involves inspections to make sure their services comply with the HFEA’s Code of Practice.
+Some critics believe the HFEA doesn't do enough to keep clinics in check, but one thing it does seem to enforce is very strict rules about how clinics report success rates.

 None of this means you should walk into any old clinic and hand over your money without a second thought – especially if you have a tricky fertility condition that some clinics might have expert knowledge in.
-Be sure to check each clinic’s reviews, ratings and success rates on the HFEA website (more on this below) – and ask them questions about how they’ve successfully treated patients in similar situations as you (e.g. similar ages, hormone levels, fertility conditions and so on).
+Be sure to check each clinic’s reviews and ratings on the HFEA website (more on this below) – and ask them questions about how they’ve successfully treated patients in similar situations as you (e.g. similar ages, hormone levels, fertility conditions and so on).

 Keep reading… there's more below.